dshadoff/PCE_xlate_BazarudeGozaru/README.md

 ## About the Team

 The work broke down roughly as follows:

 Dave Shadoff:
  - Identfication/Extraction of items to be translated
  - Tool Creation
- - Decode/Recode Sprite, Text, and backgroun graphic encoding systems
+ - Decode/Recode Sprite, Text, and background graphic encoding systems
  - Translation
  - Minor artwork